 Vietnam.vn - Nền tảng quảng bá Việt Nam

-On May 29, 2025, the Ministry of Science and Technology held a meeting of the Council for evaluation and acceptance of the national science and technology task: "Research on determining organic carbon reservoirs in soil in the Red River Delta to serve the monitoring of soil quality and greenhouse gas emissions from soil", code DTĐL.CN-49/21.
+On May 29, 2025, the Ministry of Science and Technology held a meeting of the Council for Evaluation and Acceptance of the national science and technology task: "Research on determining organic carbon reservoirs in soil in the Red River Delta to serve the monitoring of soil quality and greenhouse gas emissions from soil", code DTĐL.CN-49/21.

 Bộ Khoa học và Công nghệBộ Khoa học và Công nghệ01/06/2025

-Based on the Basic Science Development Program in the fields of Chemistry, Life Sciences, Earth Sciences and Marine Sciences for the period 2017 - 2025, according to Decision No. 562/QD-TTg dated April 25, 2017 of the Prime Minister, the Ministry of Science and Technology has approved the task of "Research to determine organic carbon reservoirs in soils in the Red River Delta to serve the monitoring of soil quality and greenhouse gas emissions from soil" led by Dr. Nguyen Thanh Tuan; Vietnam Museum of Nature, Vietnam Academy of Science and Technology is the host agency.
+Based on the Basic Science Development Program in the fields of Chemistry, Life Sciences, Earth Sciences and Marine Sciences for the period 2017 - 2025, according to Decision No. 562/QD-TTg dated April 25, 2017 of the Prime Minister, the Ministry of Science and Technology approved the task of "Research on determining organic carbon reservoirs in soils in the Red River Delta to serve the monitoring of soil quality and greenhouse gas emissions from soil" led by Dr. Nguyen Thanh Tuan; Vietnam Museum of Nature, Vietnam Academy of Science and Technology is the host agency.
 The project will be implemented from October 2021 to March 30, 2025.

 At the meeting, Dr. Nguyen Thanh Tuan - Project Manager presented a summary of the research content and results.
-Accordingly, Soil is the largest terrestrial carbon pool on Earth, in which organic carbon accounts for a large proportion.
-Small changes in soil carbon can cause significant changes in atmospheric carbon levels, affecting global warming potential.
+Accordingly, Soil is the largest terrestrial carbon sink on Earth, in which organic carbon accounts for a large proportion.
+Small changes in soil carbon can cause important changes in atmospheric carbon levels, affecting global warming potential.
 In addition, soil carbon plays an important role in soil fertility, crop productivity and the global carbon cycle.
 Therefore, accurately determining the organic carbon content in soil and its spatial distribution is of great significance to land management practices.
 This is an important basis for determining the potential for providing carbon credits for agricultural production areas in our country.
 For soil samples (point scale), soil carbon content is determined by dry combustion, wet combustion and spectroscopy methods.
 For regional scale, soil carbon distribution is determined by value assignment, geostatistics and machine learning methods.

 img